Payment & Rights

 Our online submissions form for fiction asks for your name, email address, cover letter, story title, and story.
 Cover letter is optional.
 If you choose to include it, it should contain the length of your story and your publishing history.
 Story word count can, and should, also be indicated in the upper right corner of the first page of the manuscript.
 We ask for the same information for poetry.
 Please fill out a separate form for each poem submitted for consideration.
 All stories and poems should be in standard manuscript format and can be submitted in .RTF or .DOC format.
 For information about standard formatting, see William Shunn’s guide to Proper Manuscript Format.
 After you have submitted your work, a tracking number will be displayed and an automated email confirmation containing this information will be sent to you.
 If you have not received this email within twenty-four hours, please notify us by email.
 Your tracking number will allow you to monitor the status of your submission through our website, so please don’t lose it.

 NOTE: Yahoo.com occasionally treats our email as spam, please keep an eye on your spam folder.

 Our average response time runs about five weeks.
-If you have not heard from us in three months, you can query us about the submission at email@example.com.
+If you have not heard from us in 45 days, you can query us about the submission at email@example.com.
 Thanks for your interest in Asimov’s and good luck!